Everything We Know About Netflix's 'The Umbrella Academy' Season 2

-What will The Umbrella Academy season two be about?
+What will The Umbrella Academy Season 2 be about?

-At the end of season one, Number Five used his powers to send the crew back in time with the goal of helping Vanya and hopefully preventing the apocalypse.
+At the end of Season 1, Number Five used his powers to send the crew back in time with the goal of helping Vanya and hopefully preventing the apocalypse.
 As he helped them travel to safely, all of the adult siblings reverted back to their younger selves before jumping through time.

-It’s unclear whether or not we’ll see them as kids at the beginning of season two, although given the casting confirmation it’s clear that we’ll see them as adults for most of the series.
-We can be pretty certain, however, that the first episode of the season will take place in the past regardless of whether or not they’re in child or adult bodies.
-The official Umbrella Academy instagram account posted a picture of the cover page for the first episode, titled “Right Back Where We Started.”
+It’s unclear whether or not we’ll see them as kids at the beginning of Season 2, although given the casting confirmation, it’s clear that we’ll see them as adults for most of the series.
+We can be pretty certain, however, that the first episode of the season will take place in the past regardless of whether they’re in child or adult bodies.
+The official Umbrella Academy Instagram account posted a picture of the cover page for the first episode, titled “Right Back Where We Started.”

 Most pressing, however, is the fact that the siblings need to deal with a hurt, hostile Vanya in order to ensure that she doesn’t cause the apocalypse once again with her newfound powers.
 The dynamic is fundamentally different -- at this point, the crew doesn’t really have much of a choice other than to cooperate.
 Luckily, it seems like Ben, the deceased sibling who communicates through Klaus, will take on more of a major role this season.
 David Castañeda, who plays Diego, told The Cheat Sheet that we’ll get to see more of what happens to Ben now given his larger role.

-While season two may bear some similarities to the second volume of the comic, titled Dallas, it likely won’t strictly follow its storyline.
-Season one corresponds with the first volume of the comic, titled Apocalypse Suite, but bears multiple key differences while also incorporating certain elements (notably Hazel and Cha-Cha) from Dallas.
+While Season 2 may bear some similarities to the second volume of the comic, titled Dallas, it likely won’t strictly follow its storyline.
+Season 1 corresponds with the first volume of the comic, titled Apocalypse Suite, but bears multiple key differences while also incorporating certain elements (notably Hazel and Cha-Cha) from Dallas.
 At the end of Apocalypse Suite, the Umbrella Academy manages to save the world.
-In the Netflix series, they’re out of luck, that task still looms over their head.
+In the Netflix series, they’re out of luck -- that task still looms over their heads.

-Certain elements from Dallas, like the loss of Allison’s voice, seem likely to carry over to season two.
-That being said, Dallas takes place chronologically following Apocalypse Suite -- it’s unclear how to crew traveling to the past will play out in season two.
-Currently, one of the dominant theories is that Season 2 will have something to do with Number 5's involvement (or lack thereof) in the JFK assassination.
-In Dallas, Number 5 attempts to persuade the older-looking version of himself to go through with assassinating the President.
-It's possible that the second season could see that plot point reworked so that the Hargreeves siblings must make the assassination happen in order to right the timeline and prevent the apocalypse.
+Certain elements from Dallas, like the loss of Allison’s voice, seem likely to carry over to Season 2.
+But Dallas takes place chronologically following Apocalypse Suite -- it’s unclear how the crew traveling to the past will play out.
+Currently, one of the dominant theories is that Season 2 will have something to do with Number Five's involvement (or lack thereof) in the JFK assassination.
+In Dallas, Number Five attempts to persuade the older-looking version of himself to go through with assassinating the President.
+It's possible that the second season could see that plot point reworked so that the Hargreeve siblings must make the assassination happen in order to right the timeline and prevent the apocalypse.